FRAIBERG & PERNIE

 • Close judicial supervision

-• Detailed review of compliance issues
+• Detailed compliance review

 • Strong emphasis on preparation